-Students with an outstanding balance of \$150 or more will be blocked from enrolling in courses at the University.
+Students with an outstanding balance of \$75 or more will be blocked from enrolling in courses at the University.
 In addition, academic sanctions are in place throughout the year, so that academic and administrative services are withheld until the liabilities to the University are settled satisfactorily.
-For further information, please see the Undergraduate Lecture Schedule.
+For further information, please refer to the Web at www.yorku.ca/osfs or see the Undergraduate Lecture Schedule.